HamzahJavaid/Personal-Website/content/post/website.md

 ## Basic Customization

-The basic files that you want to modify in the `Website` folder are the following
+The basic files that you want to modify in the `Website` folder are the following:

 - `config/_default/config.toml`: general website information
 - `config/_default/params.toml`: website customization
-- `config/_default/menu.toml`: website customization
+- `config/_default/menus.toml`: top bar / menu customization
 - `content/authors/admin/_index.md`: personal information

+For what concerns pictures, there are three main things you might wanto to modify:
+- Profile picture: insert an `avatar.jpg` picture inside the `content/authors/admin/` folder
+- Website icon: insert a 512x512 `img.png` picture inside the `static/img/` folder
+- Link preview: insert an `icon.png` picture inside the `assets/images/` file select `sharing_image = "icon.png"`

 In order to modify the widgets on your homepage, go to `content/home/` and modify the files inside.
-If you want to remove a section, just delete the corresponding file.
+If you want to remove a section, just open the corresponding file and select `active=false`.

-If you need to add other pages, just create a folder inside `content/` and insert a `_index.md` file inside.
-If you want to create subfolders, just remember that each one should have its own `_index.md` inside.
+You can generate three different types of content, each one corresponding to a subfolder in the `content/` folder:
+- `post`: blog posts
+- `publication`: academic publications
+- `talk`: academic talks

+I recomment to explore the sample website and proceed by trial and error.

 ## Advanced Customization

-I personally advise against advanced customization
+I personally advise against advanced customization but here are a few things one can edit.
+First, you have to go inside the `theme/academic/` folder.
+Depending on the installation procedure, the subfolder name might differ.
+- `data\themes\` folder.
+Here you can find the original themes.
+Select the one you want to modify and copy it in `data\themes` in the main folder.
+For each theme, you can modify its colors as you prefer.
+A useful page to select the colors is [HTML Colors](https://htmlcolorcodes.com/).
+- `data\fonts\` folder.
+Here you can find the original themes.
+Select the one you want to modify and copy it in `data\fonts` in the main folder.
+A useful page to select fonts is [Google Fonts](https://fonts.google.com/).
+- `layout\partials\` folder.
+Here you can modify the structure of the different pages.
+Say for example that you want to modify the "powered by Academic theme for Hugo" footer in the front page.
+Open `site_footer.html` and you can modify (or remove) it.

 You can take inspiration from my personal repository: https://github.com/matteocourthoud/website.